 My work focuses on English Renaissance culture and literature.
 My current research project explores how people in the past interpreted physical pain and suffering, and the extent to which their interpretations were shaped by their moral and/or religious beliefs, and uses this approach as a way of thinking about the likely contemporary emotional responses to scenes of violence and bodily harm in the works of Shakespeare.

 I studied English language and literature at Worcester College, Oxford University, and stayed on at Oxford to do an M.Phil and a D.Phil.
-I completed my doctorate on Renaissance drama in 2007 and then taught at the universities of Sussex and Bristol before coming to Keele in September of 2013.
+I completed my doctorate on English Renaissance drama in 2007 and then taught at the universities of Sussex and Bristol before coming to Keele University in September of 2013.